 This asymmetry has been documented in many studies (Berenbaum and Hines 1992; Carter and Levy 1988; Eisenberg and Wolchik 1985; Sutton-Smith and Rosenberg 1963.
 Boys show strong preferences for stereotypically male toys.
-Girls don’t show strong preferences for stereotypically female toys.
+Girls tend to demonstrate more ecletic preferences, showing interest in both dolls and vehicles.
 The only exception I’ve found is a study that examined the toy preferences in infants (Alexander and Saenz 2012).

 Why the difference?
 Some researchers have suggested that boys show a stronger sex bias than girls do because boys get more criticism for crossing the toy gender line.
 Kids of both sexes are encouraged to play with “gender-typical” toys.
 But boys may be more strongly stigmatized for playing in gender atypical ways (Kane 2006).

 That sounds right to me.
 Surely culture and social pressures have a huge impact on what children think is an acceptable toy.
 But I also wonder if hormones–and the brain differences caused by hormones–play a role in toy preferences.